airshipit/drydock/docs/source/topology.rst

 to the NetworkLink ``mtu``.

 ``cidr`` is the classless inter-domain routing address for the network.

+``routedomain`` is a logical grouping of L3 networks such that a network that describes a static route for accessing the route domain will yield a list of static routes for all the networks in the routedomain.
+See the description of ``routes`` below for more information.

 ``ranges`` defines a sequence of IP addresses within the defined ``cidr``.
 Ranges cannot overlap.